Floorp-Projects/Floorp/toolkit/components/search/docs/SearchEngineConfiguration.rst

 other engines when displayed to the user, unless the user has customized their ordering.

-If the engine is default, then it will be displayed as the first engine regardless of the ``orderHint`` field, unless the user has customized their ordering.

-For the ``orderHint`` field, a higher number indicates a higher rank.
+The default ordering of engines is based on a combination of if the engine is default, and the ``orderHint`` fields.
+The ordering is structured as follows:

+#.
+Default engine in normal mode
+#.
+Default engine in private browsing mode (if different from the normal mode engine)
+#.
+Other engines in order from the highest ``orderHint`` to the lowest.

 Example: